Pulwama: JeM’s plans of eulogising suicide bomber was shelved after Balakot strike

 Post the Balakot strike, Asghar asks Farooq about the strike.
 He also asks him if he has any information on the movement of the Indian Air Force aircraft.
 It was following the strike that they decided not to go ahead with the propaganda programme.

 NIA sources tell OneIndia that the JeM had also planned another big attack on the lines of the Pulwama strike.
-However the attack was shelved after the Balakot strike.
+However, the attack was shelved after the Balakot strike.
 It was an unexpected hit for the JeM and they had not anticipated the same, the source cited above also said.

 The Jaish-e-Mohammad did not have to look for a suicide bomber for the Pulwama attack as Adil Ahmed Dar had offered himself much before the plan was finalised.